Addiction Treatment

 Does Suboxone Cause Depression?

-Someone on Suboxone may be more depressed, but that could be the result of quitting opioids or due to a co-occurring disorder rather than the Suboxone itself.
+It may appear that someone on Suboxone is more depressed, but that could be the result of quitting opioids or due to a co-occurring disorder, rather than the Suboxone itself.
 Some studies show that Suboxone can be effective in treating depressive disorders that have been resistant to other types of treatment.[9]

 What Does Suboxone Do to You Mentally?